 PubkeyAuthentication yes

-To restrict SSH access to specific users or groups, add the following lines to the SSH configuration file:
+To limit SSH access to certain users or groups, add these lines to your SSH configuration file:

 AllowUsers user1 user2